infinum/android-crash-handler/README.md

 # Android Crash Handler

-Provides a simple way for handling configuring your app crash handler.
+Provides a simple way for configuring your app crash handler.

 ## Usage

-You only need to initialize CrashHandler instance in your Application class.
-Also, you'll also need to provide a global configuration by defining CrashHandlerConfiguration object.
+You only need to initialize the CrashHandler instance in your Application class.
+Also, you'll need to provide a global configuration by defining CrashHandlerConfiguration object.

 ```java